-This includes heart rate (ECG), weight tracking, blood pressure, healthcare payments, step counts, hearthbeat tracking, diseases.
+Examples of Health data can be heart rate (ECG), weight tracking, blood pressure, healthcare payments, step counts, heartbeat tracking, diseases and many others.

-To start with privacy law compliance, first of all it is fundamental to understand the service delivery chain and to identify the liability chain that apply to your case.
+To start with privacy law compliance, it is fundamental to understand the service delivery chain and to identify who's the subject responsible for the processing of data in your case.

 Data Subjects: service users to whom data belong to.